 Ingredients

-- 90 grams egg whites *fresh or carton
+- 90 grams egg whites *from carton

 - 1/3 cup water